GorenzelgProjects/MLOpsProject/reports/README.md

 >
 > Answer:

-We deployed our model locally only.
-We did try to implement it on the cloud as mentioned before.
+We succeeded in deploying our model locally.
+To achieve this, we built a Docker image around our main file, utilizing Fast API as our web framework.
+The main concept is that users can interact with a trained model, providing inputs about information for a Counter-Strike round, and the model will then return a prediction based on the user's input on who will win the round.
+However we did try to implement it on the cloud as mentioned before.

 ### Question 23